Print this topic

 Getting help for your child with bedwetting

-Bed wetting is not usually considered a problem in tamariki under the age of five.It’s a good idea to see a GP if:
+Bedwetting is not usually considered a problem in tamariki under the age of 5.
+It is a good idea to see your general practice team if:

-It may be helpful to complete this chart before seeing the GP, to give the doctor a good idea of the bowel and bladder habits of your tamaiti.
+It may be helpful to complete this Bowel and bladder diary before seeing your general practice team.
+This will give the doctor a good idea of your child's bowel and bladder habits.
+Use the bowel and bladder diary alongside the Bristol stool chart for children and Urine chart.

 Timaru Hospital bedwetting programme

-An Enuresis Nurse runs a bedwetting programme one day a week for children over seven.
-Children are eligible for the programme if they wet at least three to four times per week.
+An Enuresis Nurse runs a bedwetting programme one day a week for children over 7.
+Children are eligible for the programme if they wet at least 3 to 4 times per week.
 Phone 022-011-3227 to contact the nurse.

 Public Health Nurse

 Public health nurses can provide support for school-age children with some continence problems.
-Talk to your GP about this service.
+Talk to your general practice team about this service.

 HealthInfo recommends the following videos